rickardl/gcp-intro-demo/README.md

 Note that in GCP VPC is a global entity and you don't assign an address space ([cidr](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)) to it as in AWS and Azure.
 You assign the address space to subnet.
 You also need to provide the infra project id which is used to host subnet and firewall rule (and later compute instance).

-Finally there is a [firewall rule](https://cloud.google.com/vpc/docs/firewalls) defintion which opens port 22 for ssh connections.
+Finally there is a [firewall rule](https://cloud.google.com/vpc/docs/firewalls) definition which opens port 22 for ssh connections.
 NOTE: We do not restrict any source addresses - in real world system you should restrict the source ip addresses, of course.
 But don't worry - there is just one VM and we protect the VM with ssh keys (see VM chapter later).

 ## VM Module